What is a C. diff infection?

 Alarmingly, the death rate increased 400% between the years 2000 and 2007 due to it’s growing resistance to antibiotics.

 80% of people catch C. difficile by visiting a hospital or other healthcare facility for treatment.
-Many cases of the infection are caused by the use of antibiotic drugs (such as treating a skin or other type of infection).
+Many cases of the infection are caused by the use of antibiotic drugs (such as treating a skin or sinus infection).
 And the majority deaths (90%) from these infections happen to those 65 years and older.

 C. difficile infections can be prolonged, difficult to treat and are prone to recurring infections.
 C. difficile is most often a complication that appears along with other illnesses.